chongshengzhang/Multi_Imbalance/README.md

 # 2. DECOC
-*This algorithm is our proposed ensemble approach for imbalance learning, DOVO+imECOC).*
+*This algorithm is our proposed ensemble approach for imbalance learning, DOVO+imECOC.*

 *Reference of DECOC: Jingjun Bi, Chongsheng Zhang*.
 (2018).
 An Empirical Comparison on State-of-the-art Multi-class Imbalance  Learning Algorithms and A New Diversified Ensemble Learning Scheme.
 Knowledge-based Systems, 2018.*